Maria Pinińska-Bereś

 1996

-Art in Poland: New Directions, University at Buffalo Art Gallery, USA
+Art in Poland: New Directions, University at Buffalo Art Gallery, US

 Salon malarstwa i rzeźby, Pałac Sztuki TPSP, Kraków, PL